Who is Gerald Butts? A look at Trudeau’s former top aide

-OTTAWA – Gerald Butts, who resigned as Prime Minister Justin Trudeau’s top aide last month, is to testify on Wednesday about his discussions with former attorney general Jody Wilson-Raybould about SNC-Lavalin.
-Here is what you need to know about him:
+The Prime Minister's top aide is slated to testify on Wednesday about his discussions with Jody Wilson-Raybould about SNC-Lavalin

 Born: Glace Bay, N.S.

 Family: Butts is the youngest of five children of coal miner Charles Butts and nurse Rita Butts.
 He is married to lawyer Jodi (Heimpel) Butts and they have two children, Aidan and Ava.
 His aunt Peggy Butts was a nun and educator who served for two years in the Senate in the 1990s.

 Education: Butts graduated with degrees in English and theology from McGill University.
 He was president of the Canadian University Society for Intercollegiate Debate and won the national debating championships two years in a row.

 Work: Butts joined Ontario Liberal Leader Dalton McGuinty’s office as a political adviser in 1999 following brief stints on Parliament Hill with Nova Scotia Liberal senator Allan MacEachen and at Queen’s Park with Ontario Liberal MPP George Smitherman.
 He helped write the platform that led to the Liberals’ winning the provincial election in 2003, after which he became McGuinty’s principal secretary.
 He left Queen’s Park in 2008 to become CEO of the World Wildlife Fund Canada until he joined Trudeau’s Liberal leadership campaign in 2012.